G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 It’s indirect.
 It’s legal.
 So as long as it’s legal, someone being denied can always be written off.
 It doesn’t matter whether they actually did or didn’t need the healthcare to survive or have a reasonable quality of life.
 They’ve decided for you.
 With their opinion.
 The people who aren’t even healthcare professionals.
 They decided that you do not get the care that a provider determined may help you.
 Care they determined WILL help you.

 I know there are a lot of other factors at play that go into financing healthcare.
 Just remember that the U.S. is the only developed nation without universal care.
+Our governmental and justice institutions have failed us by allowing this to happen and let it get worse and worse.

+In a way, this company was doing a good job under the eyes of the United States.
+It was making money, and its supposed to keep growing.
+That's the desired outcome of any business.

 I think the only reason a health insurance company should deny a claim is if they think it is legitimately fraudulent.
 Besides the minority of cosmetic purposes, who the hell wants to get a surgery?
 Who would not just rather be healthy so they don’t have to waste their time and money?